bedezign/yii2-audit/index.md

 * `CurlPanel` - Track your applications cURL requests (including replies, log and headers) [more info](https://bedezign.github.io/yii2-audit/docs/curl-panel/)
 * `YourOwnPanel` - Create your own panel to capture any data you want. [more info](https://bedezign.github.io/yii2-audit/docs/custom-views-panel/)

-### Powerful, yet Simple

-* Installs as a simple module so it can be added without any hassle.
-* You can either track specific actions and nothing else or exclude specific routes from logging (wildcard supported).
-* View your data.
-The module contains a nice viewer that is automatically made available when you add it to your configuration.
-It has configurable permissions to limit access to this functionality by IPs, roles or users.

 ## Documentation

 Getting started?
 Try the [Installation Guide](https://bedezign.github.io/yii2-audit/docs/installation/).
 You will find further information in the [Documentation](https://bedezign.github.io/yii2-audit/docs/).